angeloanderson/Python-Projects/READme.md

-<h1> Here are most of the Python Projects I have created so far.
+<h1> Here are some of the Python Projects I have created so far.
 </h1>